shipwright-io/build/README.md

 - We assume you already have a Kubernetes cluster (v1.27+).
 If you don't, you can use [KinD](https://kind.sigs.k8s.io), which you can install by running [`./hack/install-kind.sh`](./hack/install-kind.sh).

 - We also require a Tekton installation (v0.50.+).
-To install it, run:
+To install the latest LTS release, run:

   ```bash
   kubectl apply --filename https://storage.googleapis.com/tekton-releases/pipeline/previous/v0.50.5/release.yaml